wang-q/cbp/doc/developer.md

 # Developer Guide

-This guide is intended for developers who want to contribute to the `bp` project or understand its internal workings.
+This guide is intended for developers who want to contribute to the `cbp` project or understand its internal workings.

 ## Development Environment